Learning 3D Hypersonic Flow with Physics-Enhanced Neural Fields: A Case Study on the Orion Reentry Capsule: Quantitative results and aerothermodynamic analysis

 \subsection{Empirical comparison with other surrogate alternatives}

 Following the discussion in Section~\ref{sec:Other Surrogate Alternatives}, we focus on comparing neural fields to GNN-based surrogates.
-We consider two types of GNNs: GCN~\citep{kipf2017semisupervised} and GAT~\citep{velickovic2018graph}, each with 10 layers and augmented with Fourier positional feature mappings with $\sigma=45$ (based on our best configuration in Table~\ref{tab:fourier_sigma_ablation}).
+We consider different types of GNNs: GCN~\citep{kipf2017semisupervised}, GAT~\citep{velickovic2018graph}, GATv2~\citep{brody2022how}, GIN~\citep{xu2018how}, ChebNet~\citep{NIPS2016_04df4d43}, GraphGPS \citep{GraphGPS}, MeshGraphNet \citep{MeshGraphNet}, Graph U-Net \citep{gao2019graphunets} and SGC~\citep{pmlr-v97-wu19e}.
+Each model uses 10 layers and is augmented with Fourier positional feature mappings with $\sigma=45$ (based on our best configuration in Table~\ref{tab:fourier_sigma_ablation}).
 This layer count is chosen to roughly match the number of parameters of the MLP-based neural field (approximately 20 million trainable weights and biases).

-We construct a k-NN graph using the 3D spatial coordinates of the nodes.
+We construct k-NN graphs using the 3D spatial coordinates of the nodes (Figure~\ref{fig:knn_graphs}).
 To investigate the impact of graph connectivity, we perform an ablation study by varying the parameter $k$, which determines the number of neighbors per node.
 Note that the effective receptive field (depth) of the GNN corresponds to its number of layers.
-As we can see in Table~\ref{tab:k_results}, as we increase $k$ the validation loss increases. $k=2$ (the sparsest case we explore) gives the best performance, although this is still worse than neural fields using the same frequency encodings which achieves a validation loss of 0.00484.
+GraphGPS differs from purely message-passing architectures because its global attention mechanism allows each node to aggregate information from all other nodes in the subsampled graph within a layer.
+However, this does not increase the message-passing depth itself, and for computational tractability both message passing and attention are performed on the same subsampled graph of 5000 nodes.
+As we can see in Table~\ref{tab:k_results}, as we increase $k$ the validation loss increases. $k=2$ (the sparsest case we explore) gives the best performance, although this is still worse than the neural field with the same frequency encoding, which achieves a validation loss of 0.00484.